hayakawasho/kuboniku/workspace/wp/wp-content/plugins/cloudinary-image-management-and-manipulation-in-the-cloud-cdn/readme.txt

 = Install from within WordPress =
 * Visit the plugins page within your dashboard and select `Add New`.
 * Search for `Cloudinary`.
-* Select "Cloudinary – Image and Video Optimization, Manipulation, and Delivery" from the list.
+* Select `Cloudinary – Image and Video Optimization, Manipulation, and Delivery` from the list.
 * Activate `Cloudinary` from your Plugins page.
 * Go to `Setting up` below.